MadByteDE/SPT-Linux-Guide/docs/faq.md

 - **For AMD**: Make sure Mesa packages are up-to-date

 #### 3. Update Wine
 - For best performance, search for updated wine builds including `fsync` / `ntsync` and other optimization patchsets, e.g. `GE-Proton`.
-Easiest way to get new Wine builds is installing them using `protonup-qt`.
-Check it out!
+Easiest way to get new Wine builds is installing them using tools like `protonup-qt`.

 #### 4. Use rolling-release distros
 - Rolling-release distributions receive the latest packages much faster then fixed or semi-rolling release distros.